-Random street violence is overwhelmingly committed against men.
+Contrary to popular belief, men, not women, are overwhelmingly the victims of random street violence resulting in death.
 And although women are socialised to fear strangers, their partners are more deadly, writes criminologist Dr Michelle Noon.

 We are led to believe that women are at very high risk of being attacked on our streets by lurking creeps.
 And when night falls, it is a sign of chivalry for “a good bloke” to escort “the fairer sex” to safety.